ViniciusmDias/Functional-Light-JS/manuscript/ch5.md

 foo( 3 );
 ```

-This program has the exact same outcome.
-But there's a very big difference.
-The cause and the effect are disjoint.
-The effect is indirect.
-The setting of `y` in this way is what we call a side effect.

 Este programa tem exatamente o mesmo resultado.
 Mas há uma diferença muito grande.
 A causa e o efeito são separados.
 O efeito é indireto.
 A configuração de `y` dessa forma é o que chamamos de efeito colateral.

-**Note:** When a function makes a reference to a variable outside itself, this is called a free variable.
-Not all free variable references will be bad, but we'll want to be very careful with them.

 **Nota:** Quando uma função faz referência a uma variável fora dela, isso é chamado de variável livre.
 Nem todas as referências de variáveis livres serão ruins, mas devemos ter muito cuidado com elas.

-What if I gave you a reference to call a function `bar(..)` that you cannot see the code for, but I told you that it had no such indirect side effects, only an explicit `return` value effect?

 E se eu der a você uma referência para chamar uma função `bar(..)` para a qual você não pode ver o código, mas eu disse que não tem esses efeitos colaterais indiretos, apenas um valor de `return` explícito?